Science and technology of the Song dynasty: Forensics

 Early concepts in forensic science were pioneered in China during the Song dynasty.
 When there was a suspected murder, sheriffs would visit the scene to determine if the death was caused naturally, by accident, or by foul play.
 If the latter determination was made a prefectural official would investigate, draw up an inquest that included sketches of potential injuries on the deceased body, and have it signed by witnesses for presentation in a court of law.
 Details of these efforts are preserved in written accounts such as the Collected Cases of Injustice Rectified by the judge and physician Song Ci (1186–1249), whose work documents various types of death (strangulation, drowning, poison, blows, etc.) and how physical examinations in autopsies can distinguish between murder, suicide, or accident.
 Song provided information on first aid for victims close to death, including the use of artificial respiration for those who drowned.
 In an early case of forensic entomology, a villager was hacked to death with a sickle, so the local magistrate assembled villagers in a town square to lay down their sickles to observe which one would attract blow flies to unseen remnants of the victim's blood; when it became apparent which sickle was used as the murder weapon, the confessing murderer was arrested.

+Other

+Developments in atmospheric and technical optics occurred during the Song period, including pinhole imaging and mathematical generalisation of optics laws.